Looking out to the Grose Valley from Govetts Leap in the Blue Mountains.

 If you’re anything like us and rely very much on All Trails for hiking inspiration, you were probably also overwhelmed buy the fact a whopping 120 Blue Mountains walks are rated 4.5/5 or higher.
 So how do you choose the best ones?

-We’ve spent years hiking in the area, both relying on public transport and with a car, and are sharing some of our favourites that we come back to time and time again.
+We’ve spent years hiking in the area, both relying on public transport and with a car.
+It’s an easy 90-minute drive from Sydney, or about two hours on the train.
+And, after more than a decade of regularly making this trip to hit the trails, we’re sharing some of our favourites that we come back to time and time again.

-A rock path between two canyons and a small waterfall along the Grand Canyon walk, one of the best in the Blue Mountains.
+A rock path between two canyons and a small waterfall along the Grand Canyon walk, one of the best in the Blue Mountains, NSW.

 Image: Alex Keshen